Machauer-P/lisp-net/README.md

 [![Paper](https://img.shields.io/badge/Paper-Preprint-blue?style=for-the-badge)](docs/LISP_NET_PREPRINT.pdf)
 [![Hugging Face](https://img.shields.io/badge/🤗%20Model-Hugging%20Face-orange?style=for-the-badge)](https://huggingface.co/Machauer-P/lisp-net)

 LISP-Net is a lightweight, purely convolutional framework for interactive volumetric medical image segmentation.
-A single dense 2D prompt — a reference image paired with a full segmentation mask — defines both the target structure and the desired boundary style, propagating the user's annotation intent through within-volume visual correspondence.
+A single dense 2D prompt — a reference image paired with a full segmentation mask — defines the target structure and annotation convention, propagating the user's annotation through within-volume visual correspondence.
 Pre-trained weights are available on [Hugging Face](https://huggingface.co/Machauer-P/lisp-net) as `.keras` and `.onnx`.

 **Key Advantages:**
-1. **Full Client-Side Inference:** Medical data never leaves the local machine — no server round-trips, no cloud dependency.
+1. **Client-Side Inference:** The model's low resource footprint makes client-side execution feasible, as demonstrated by a browser-based research prototype.
+Medical data stays on the local machine during inference — no server round-trips, no cloud dependency.
 2. **Fast & Low Hardware Requirements:** Peak GPU memory of 164–780 MB, per-slice latency of ~14 ms (GPU) / ~150 ms (CPU).
-Runs on consumer-grade hardware.
-3. **Prompt-Driven, Not Prior-Driven:** The model follows the user's annotation intent rather than imposing memorized anatomical priors.
-This makes it robust to out-of-distribution data: e.g. an MRI-only variant retains accuracy on CT, and a head-only variant segments body anatomy.
+3. **Prompt-Conditioned, Not Prior-Driven:** LISP-Net appears to show closer alignment with the user's annotation intent rather than defaulting to learned anatomical priors.
+On the tested domain shifts, this translates to strong out-of-distribution generalization: e.g. an MRI-only variant retains accuracy on CT, and a head-only variant segments body anatomy.

 ### Watch the Demo or Try it Yourself
 - **YouTube Demo:** [Watch our demo video](https://youtu.be/SafGK6U0nDI)